Call frequency is dependent on whether the rotation is in-house call, home call, or ICU/CCU call.

 If you have questions, feel free to contact us.

-1 in 4 averaged over the rotation is the maximum in-house call frequency
+In-House call max = 1 in 4 averaged over the rotation

-1 in 4 days averaged over the rotation is the maximum ICU/CCU call frequency
+ICU/CCU call max = 1 in 4 averaged over the rotation

 Clinical Teaching Unit (CTU) Senior Night Float